createcandle/voco/README.md

 - "What is the humidity level of the weather station?"
 #### More general queries
 - "What are the levels of the plant sensor?" -> Will give you all sensor values of the plant sensor
+- "Increase the volume of the radio"
+- "Lower the volume of the radio"

 ### Timers
 #### Set timers